 The rise of the “expectation economy” stemmed from studies showing that consumers, in general, expect their e-commerce orders to be delivered within a matter of hours, complete with tracking information at every step of their parcel’s journey.
-This has spurred e-commerce giants such as Amazon and Alibaba to build their own logistics digital platforms and footprint in an attempt to handle the surge in volumes, as retail commerce moves online.
+This has spurred e-commerce giants to build their own logistics digital platforms and footprint in an attempt to handle the surge in volumes, as retail commerce moves online.

 Last-mile delivery, a crucial component of e-commerce fulfilment, can be made more efficient with the deployment of artificial intelligence and automation.
 For example, AI can optimise delivery and route management, thus speeding up deliveries, improving efficiency and reducing carbon emissions.
 The Covid-19 pandemic has also seen the rise of parcel delivery by drones in some countries, which is an efficient and cost-effective way to maintain social distancing while ensuring deliveries are carried out on time.